 This is the third part of a four-part series in Animal Nursing.
 This course will focus on large animal and exotic animal nursing techniques.
-Prerequisites: VT 107, VT 109, VT 111 and VT 115 with a grade of "C" or better.
-Corequisites: VT 201, VT 205 and VT 212.
+Prerequisites: VT 107, VT 109, VT 111 and VT 115.
+Co-requisites: VT 107, VT 111, VT 115

-VT 211 ANIMAL NURSING IV
+ANIMAL NURSING IV

 This is the fourth course in a sequence of courses and is an advanced course in Animal Nursing for veterinary technicians.
 Emphasis will be on setting up for and collection of laboratory samples including arthrocentesis, bone marrow collection, thoraco- and abdomenocentesis, fine needle aspiration, endotracheal washes, etc. This course will also contain a comprehensive review of Animal Nursing in preparation for the National Veterinary Technician Examination.
-Prerequisites: VT 201, VT 205, VT 210 and VT 212 with a grade of "C" or better.
-Corequisites: VT 202 and VT 204.
+Prerequisites: VT 201, VT 205, VT 210 and VT 212.
+Co-requisites: VT 202 and VT 204.